-Incomplete Flocks
+Incomplete Flock

-A house that is not completely filled on the original date of housing will be considered as an incomplete flock and may accept additional pullets up to a maximum of 3 weeks later to complete the filling of the house to the UEP Certified space allowance.
-Birds added after this period must be segregated so that commingling of birds from multiple ages does not occur.
-Company records must document when the layer house was originally supplied with pullets and when additional pullets were added.
+A house that is not completely filled on the original date of housing will be considered an incomplete flock and may accept additional pullets at a later date to complete the filling of the house to the UEP Certified allowable cage space allowance.
+Mortality that may occur during the period of the original date of housing and the date of new pullets being added may not be replaced in the count.
+Company records must document when the layer house was supplied with pullets and when additional pullets were added.
+Empty cages at the date of original housing must be set aside to accept the additional pullets to assure that no commingling of the original pullets and additional pullets occurs.